grow-assistant/sales-assistant/docs/templates/country_club/golf_ops_initial_outreach_1.md

 [ICEBREAKER]

 [SEASON_VARIATION], I’d love to introduce Swoop Golf—a platform that enables members to effortlessly order food & beverages from their mobile devices.
-We’ve recently expanded into a full-service, club-wide concierge platform, covering everything from on-course requests and poolside F&B to elegant to-go offerings.
+We’ve just elevated our offering into a full-service full-club concierge platform—managing on-course orders, poolside F&B, racquet-sport deliveries, and sophisticated to-go services.

 We’re inviting 2–3 clubs to join us at no cost for 2025, to ensure we perfectly address the needs of top-tier properties.
 At Pinetree Country Club, this model reduced average order times by 40%, keeping members impressed and pace of play consistent.